rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 We cannot escape religion,
  just as we cannot escape money.

-With a functioning religious belief, we inevitably fall into a meaning crisis.
+Without a functioning religious belief, we inevitably fall into a meaning crisis.
 And without a functioning money, we inevitably fall into servitude and debt.